devops329/devops/instruction/unitTestingJwtPizzaService/unitTestingJwtPizzaService.md

 ## Coverage

-Add the Jest config file, `jest.config.json`, so coverage is turned on.
+Add the Jest config file, `jest.config.json`, so coverage is turned on with the requirement of 80% line coverage and the coverage report is output in JSON and text.

 ```json
 {